 Your tenant violated the lease.
 You followed the proper eviction procedure, it moved to court and you, as the landlord, got a favorable result.
 The sheriff successfully evicted the tenant from your rental property, but there is still a small problem remaining.
-The tenant left some of their belongings on your property.
+The tenant left some of their belongings on your rental property.

 If you find yourself in that scenario, you must ensure that you provide the tenant with a fair chance to retrieve their property before disposing of it.
 If you fail to do so, you may find yourself in a legal battle that could result in financial losses.